Taking steroids long term

 • recently had repeated courses

-• other possible causes of adrenal suppression.
+• have other possible causes of adrenal suppression.

 Your body normally makes steroids by itself, as these are needed to be healthy.
 When you take oral steroids for a few weeks or more, your body may reduce or stop making its own steroids.